-The Adventure RMS application review process considers licence duration on three occasions and requires the consideration and agreement of the inspector, a consulting inspector and ultimately the head of service;
+The Adventure RMS application review process addresses licence duration on three occasions and requires the consideration and agreement of the inspector, a consulting inspector and ultimately the head of service:

-- Inspector recommendation – the inspector undertaking the application review is required to consider licence duration, in relation to AALA note 1.03, during the initial core inspection and, when required, subsequent further inspection.
+- Inspector recommendation – the inspector undertaking the application review is required to make a judgement about the resilience and sustainability of the applicant’s safety management arrangements in applying AALA note 1.03.
+They do so during the initial core inspection and, when required, subsequent further inspection.

 - Consulting inspector review – consulting inspectors are required to review the recommendations of inspectors during the application consultations and during the report review.